kyr0/defuss/packages/defuss/README.md

 <h2 align="center">API docs</h2>

-This is how using `st-query` looks like:
+This is how using `defuss/dequery` looks like:

 ```tsx
 import { $, type Ref, jsx, type Props } from "defuss";